adnan904/ComputationalArgumentation/README.md

 pip install -U setuptools
 ```

-- Check the list of installed packaged and their versions:
+- Check the list of installed packages and their versions:

 ```
 pip list